Bewinxed/svetch/README.md

 const svetch = new Svetch({
   baseUrl: "/api", // default is '/api' fetch, // default is window.fetch, pass the global fetch to it in node, etc...
-  validate: true, // default is false, uses Zod to validate payload + response });
+  validate: false, // default is false, uses Zod to validate payload + response (ON CLIENT THIS CAN MAKE THE IMPORT SIZE HUGE)
+});

 await svetch